Programs

 4:30 pm

-Join Lisa and her furry friend Freckle from The Good Dog Foundation for a special kind of story time.
+Join Lisa and her furry friend Freckle from The Good Dog Foundation for a special kind of Story Time.
 This time, it won’t be adults reading to kids: it will be kids reading to dogs!
-Young readers ages six and up will be able to sign up for 10-minute sessions, during which they will be able to read to Freckle, Lisa’s adorable canine companion.
-This will give kids a safe space to get comfortable reading out-loud.
+Young readers ages six and up can sign up for 10-minute sessions, during which they will be able to read to Freckle, Lisa’s adorable canine companion.
+This will give kids a safe space to become comfortable reading out loud.

-To reserve a spot, join us at the Library on the day of the program, and see the reference desk to sign up for your 10-minute session.
-We will start accepting reservations at 3 pm, and no earlier.
+To reserve a spot, join us at the Library on the day of the program, and see the librarian at the reference desk to sign up for your 10-minute session.
+We will start accepting reservations at 3 pm (not earlier!).
 First come, first served.